Kotlin/kotlinx.serialization/docs/serializers.md

 ### Passing a serializer manually

-The `encodeToXxx` and `decodeFromXxx` functions offer overloaded versions that accept either a [SerializationStrategy] or [DeserializationStrategy] as their first parameter, respectively.
+The `encodeToXxx` and `decodeFromXxx` functions offer overloaded versions that accept either a [SerializationStrategy] or a [DeserializationStrategy] as their first parameter, respectively.
-This feature allows you
+This feature lets you provide a custom serializer for types not annotated with [`@Serializable`][Serializable] by default.

-to provide a custom serializer for types that aren't annotated with [`@Serializable`][Serializable] by default.
+This approach is beneficial

-This approach is particularly useful when working with non-serializable classes like `Date` as the top-level object being serialized.
+when working with non-serializable classes like `Date` as the top-level object being serialized.
 Here's an example: